 If you live in, or plan on moving to, the San Francisco Bay Area, you might want to consider house hunting in the East Bay.
 The vibrant communities of Oakland, Berkeley, Piedmont, Walnut Creek and other neighborhoods combine the benefits of a big city — including a plethora of dining, nightlife, shopping, sports and entertainment opportunities — with the ability, in some circumstances, to get more house for your money.

 For these reasons and more, the East Bay housing market is definitely “hot.”
-Median home prices range between just under $700,000 to more than $1 million, depending on the location, and sellers usually have their pick of buyers.
-But if you want to call the East Bay home, then a little pre-home-buying preparation and some local knowledge can help transform that dream into reality.
+As of January 2022, median single-family home prices range from $829,000 in Contra Costa to $1.25 million in Alameda.”
+If you want to call the East Bay home, then a little pre-home-buying preparation and some local knowledge can help transform that dream into reality.

 Something for everyone